ddewaele/GoogleMapsV2WithActionBarSherlock/index.md

 ## Google Map Markers
 ### Introduction

-In this article, I'll show you some simple ways of dealing with Markers on your map.
+In this article I'll show you some simple ways of dealing with Markers on your map.

 - [Goto part1][part1]